socrata/datasync/resources/ftp-control-config.md

  }
 ```

-All of the following are optional "address", "city", "state", "zip", "latitude", and "longitude" are optional.
+All of the following are optional: "address", "city", "state", "zip", "latitude", and "longitude".
 Those that are are not provided are not filled in on the generated location.
-The values are field names of columns
+The values are
-that must exist in the CSV.
+field names of columns that must exist in the CSV.
+In the above example, a Location datatype column with the identifier `location_col_id` would pull in the "address" from the column with identifier `address_col_id`, the "city" from column with identifier `city_col_id`, etc.

 <div class="well">
-If you are using Socrata's geocoding you must set the `useSocrataGeocoding` option to `true`.
-If you are providing
-latitude and longitude data directly (rather than using gecoding) you should set the `useSocrataGeocoding` option to `false`.
+If you are using Socrata's geocoding you must set the `useSocrataGeocoding` option to `true` (i.e. if you provide only the address, city and state information).
+If you are providing latitude and longitude data directly (rather than using gecoding to generate latitude/longitude) you need to set the `useSocrataGeocoding` option to `false`.
 </div>

+{#other-options}

 ### Other options